KareemOye/USB_POWER_SUPPLY_PCB/README.md

 ## Next revision (in progress)

-I am making a second board with the same function but far more compact 4-layer design, 41 × 37 mm, built around the TI LMR33630.
+I am making a second board with the same function but a far more compact 4-layer design, 41 × 37 mm, built around the TI LMR33630.
 Unlike the LM2596, it's a synchronous converter with an integrated low-side switch, so the Schottky diode is gone and efficiency should improve, especially at higher loads.
 It